engpok/Calenduuh/support.md

 - Highlight today’s date
 - Store everything privately on-device
 - Export all appointments and settings in Excel CSV format
 - Paid version allows importing this CSV file that is editable in Excel
--     Simple but complete format with headers and documentation in the file
+- CSV file has simple but complete format with headers and documentation in the file

 ---